uktrade/iigb-beta-content/content/beta/setup-guide/understand-legal/en_US.md

 title: The UK’s legal framework
 ---

-The World Bank rates the UK as the seventh-easiest place to do business in the world.
-Its supporting legal system is considered a global leader in fairness and stability.
+The UK is the seventh easiest place to do business in the world, according to the World Bank.